wormhole-foundation/wormhole/design/0005_data_availability.md

 ## Alternatives considered

-### Provider-side redundancy instead of state sync
+### Single-provider redundancy

-Instead of implementing the state synchronization mechanism, we could instead make it the API provider's responsibility to maintain a complete record of VAAs by running multiple nodes listening to the gossip network.
+Instead of client side redundancy, we could instead make it an API provider's responsibility to maintain a complete record of VAAs by running multiple nodes listening to the gossip network.

 Nodes could do idempotent writes to a single shared K/V store (like Bigtable or Redis), doing fallthrough API requests against other nodes in the cluster, or retry on the LB level.

-While such features will likely be implemented in the future to improve scalability, we decided to design and implement state synchronization first:
+However, we decided against this approach:

+- It creates a false sense of security by allowing clients to rely on a single API service provider, reducing the network's overall level of fault tolerance.

 - We want to mitigate gossip message propagation issues or operational mistakes that could affect many nodes.
-With state synchronization, a message can be retrieved as long as at least one node has a copy.

 - For decentralization reasons, it should be possible to serve a fully-functional public API using a single node without requiring complex external dependencies or multiple nodes in separate failure domains.

+- The necessary client-side logic is trivial to implement - clients already need to poll for VAAs.

 ### Direct P2P connectivity